 There’s no match—in quality or flavor—for homemade stock.
 It’s peerless for making soups, risottos, and more; the perfect tonic when you’re feeling under the weather; even a satisfying midday snack, sipped from a mug on a chilly day.
 And you’re using ingredients you might otherwise throw away: a picked-over roast chicken carcass; an odd carrot, celery stalk, or onion; a stray herb sprig or two.
 These are the basics, but making stock is an improvisational endeavor.
 If you like, add a chunk or two of peeled celery root, a coarsely chopped parsnip, a piece of Parmigiano-Reggiano cheese rind, mushroom caps or stems, a halved tomato or two, and/or a couple of whole dried chiles.
-The longer the stock slowly simmers, the richer it becomes—make a light or rich brew, it’s up to you.
+The longer the stock simmers low and slow, the richer it becomes—make a light or rich brew, it’s up to you.
 A rich stock can always be stretched with a little water if you don’t have enough for a recipe.–Mindy Fox

 LC A Stocked Freezer Note

 We and other frugal home cooks have long done what the lovely author Mindy Fox advises in her lovely collection of chicken recipes—that is to say, she suggests you hoard chicken carcasses in the freezer.
 You heard us.
 After you roast a whole hen, cram the carcass into a resealable plastic bag and toss it in the freezer (if you’re the type who’s as economical about freezer space as you are your grocery allowance, you’ll need to wrest the unwieldy assemblage of bones into manageable chunks).
 After you’ve amassed the bones of a couple hens, you’re good to go, whether on the stovetop or with this handy slow cooker chicken stock recipe.
 [Editor's Note: The exact same approach also works for turkey.]

 - Makes about 2 to 3 quarts